atreyasha/dotfiles/develop.md

 1. Current

+    1.  **TODO** add upstream vim as submodule and then simply source it cleanly + check if somehow possible for spacemacs too

-    1.  **TODO** bash/zsh fix reduced hard-coding -\> add if
+    2.  **TODO** bash/zsh fix reduced hard-coding -\> add if
         statements to check for certain commands to reduce hard-coding (eg. ranger and neomutt) -\> put aliases in dedicated files for both bash and zsh

-    2.  **TODO** reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line
+    3.  **TODO** reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line

-    3.  make all audio channels muted at boot (now only main channel is muted)
+    4.  make all audio channels muted at boot (now only main channel is muted)

-    4.  hook to shfmt on all shell scripts including zsh
+    5.  hook to shfmt on all shell scripts including zsh

-    5.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms
+    6.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms

-    6.  consider using different configs for remote and local shells
+    7.  consider using different configs for remote and local shells

 2. Long-term